IAM Myth: Identity Management Big Bang

 History Repeating

 This analysis-design-implementation approach is in fact a well-known software development technique called the Waterfall model.
-It was first documented in 1970s and it is still being used.
+It was first documented in the 1970s and it is still being used.
 It is elegant, straightforward and easy to understand.
 The problem is that this method is fundamentally flawed.
 It just does not work.
 Any minor problem in the early project phases is amplified in later phases and the methodology does not have any correction mechanisms to deal with it.
 This technique was the reason for huge number of failures in software projects in 20th century.
-Software engineers knows this very well and actually no reasonable software engineer would ever voluntarily use waterfall technique any more.
+Software engineers knows this very well and actually no reasonable software engineer would ever voluntarily use waterfall technique anymore.
 It was replaced by iterative & incremental development methods long time ago.

 Waterfall technique is flawed and software engineers abandoned it.
 But other segments of the industry are still using it.
 And it is even recommended as a best practice.
 This is simply insane.